pundit-community/pundit-matchers/README.md

   let(:article) { Article.create }

-  context "being a visitor" do
+  context 'being a visitor' do
     let(:user) { nil }

     it { should permit_action(:show) }
     it { should forbid_action(:destroy) }
   end

-  context "being an administrator" do
+  context 'being an administrator' do
     let(:user) { User.create(administrator: true) }

     it { should permit_action(:show) }